londonkoders/londonkoders.github.io/2021/2021-10-02 - distributed-data-store/distributed-data-store.md

 > "**Distributed System** - *A system whose components are located on different networked computers*” - Wikipedia

-Distributed system is commonplace nowadays, accelerated in the recent few decades with the rise of the internet and ubiquity of devices that are capaable of connecting to the internet.
+Distributed system is commonplace nowadays, accelerated in the recent few decades with the rise of the internet and ubiquity of devices that are capable of connecting to the internet.
 A system consisting of a single server is generally not able to provide fault tolerance or sufficient computing power to run the workload of typical applications in the modern days.

-> "**Distributed Data Store** - Computer network where information is stored on more than one node, often in a replicated fashion” - Wikipedia
+> "**Distributed Data Store** - *Computer network where information is stored on more than one node, often in a replicated fashion*” - Wikipedia

-DtatBeing inherently stateful, Distributed data store poses a unique challenge and trade-offs in how it will handle network partition failure, summarised as the CAP theorem.
+Being inherently stateful, Distributed data store poses a unique challenge and trade-offs in how it will handle network partition failure, summarised as the CAP theorem.

 ### The CAP Theorem